Timothy C. Hain, MD. • Page last modified: March 4, 2021

 Smith et al (2010) reported neurocognitive decline in a single 52 year old patient.

-Infectious causes of opsoclonus/flutter Organism # reports West Nile 5 Dengue 2 HIV-1 5 enterovirus 1 hepatitis-C 1 HSV-6 1 Influenza-A 1 Typhus 1 Varicella-Zoster 1 Mycoplasma 2 Streptococcus 1 Lyme 2
+Infectious causes of opsoclonus/flutter Organism # reports West Nile 5 Dengue 3 HIV-1 5 enterovirus 1 hepatitis-C, hepatitis-A 2 HSV-6 1 Influenza-A 1 Lyme 4 Typhus 2 Varicella-Zoster 1 Mycoplasma 2 Streptococcus 1 Lyme 2

-Starting with the more common "parainfectious" group, opsoclonus may also be caused by a viral infection of the brainstem or cerebellum, as well as autoimmune processes.
-A huge surge in opsoclonus appeared in Chicago, after the West Nile Virus outbreak of 2003.
+Well anyway, starting with the more common "parainfectious" group, opsoclonus may also be caused by a viral infection of the brainstem or cerebellum, as well as autoimmune processes.
+A huge surge in opsoclonus/flutter cases appeared in Chicago, after the West Nile Virus outbreak of 2003.
 Reports have continued in the literature (e.g. Cooper and Said, 2014 see WNV page for more) It has now vanished again, as have most of the West Nile cases.
 There have also been several reports of opsoclonus after dengue virus infection (e.g. Wiwanitkit, 2014).
 Note that West Nile and Dengue are both members of the flavivirus family.

-So essentially, after WNV and HIV-1 which have many reports, there are a lot of "one-off" viruses reported.
-Given the lack of effective treatment for most of these viruses, it is difficult to be very enthused about doing viral testing except perhaps in HIV-1, but it does have the value of making the neoplastic variant less likely.
+So essentially, after WNV and HIV-1 which have many reports, there are a lot of "one-off" viruses reported and occasional bacterial reports.
+Given the lack of effective treatment for most of these organisms, it is difficult to be very enthused about doing viral testing except perhaps in HIV-1, but it does have the value of making the neoplastic variant less likely.

 Patients with this variety of opsoclonus often develop wild nystagmus under closed eyelids, which can be appreciated by watching them with eyes closed (Zangemeister et al, 1979).
 This is an excellent neurological sign.
 Nevertheless, opsoclonus is usually a "wastebasket" type diagnosis, arrived at after screening for cancer has been unproductive.